QuARTile’s follow on projects, entitled Eye D and Litterature to the Tow Path Eye came to me by a old connection.

 This collaborative project took place largely over three days and was a huge success.
 The students responded very positively to being involved in decorating their library space.
 The staff also were very positive, some of which are now immortalised on the diversity wall along with their students.
 It has been such an enjoyable experience.
 I am hungry for me now.

 The final room I was tasked with decorating is the new ‘Reading Garden’.
 Its previous incarnation was the room for holding reserved books.
 It has been given a new life as a space for relaxed reading, much needed in an academic environment.
 The brief, again, was loose: ‘create a tranquil garden scene’.
 So that is what I did.
 I painted this room myself.
-As well as a freelance editor, writer and part-time student I paint on walls.
+As well as a freelance editor with multiple types of editing jobs, writer and part-time student I paint on walls.
 I love mural painting.
 Painting is in me.
 I created a garden from my imagination.
 The feedback I received from staff and library users as I painted was energising.
 They loved it.